Skip to Content

 What is a SOC 2 Type 1 audit?

 A SOC 2 Type 1 audit is an examination of your company's security controls as they are designed and implemented at a specific point in time.
-It's like taking a photograph of your security posture, confirming that the policies and procedures you claim to have are indeed in place and suitably designed to meet the chosen Trust Services Criteria.
+It confirms that the policies and procedures you claim to have are indeed in place and suitably designed to meet the chosen Trust Services Criteria.
 This is often the first step for SaaS companies seeking to demonstrate a baseline level of security to potential enterprise clients.

 How long does SOC 2 readiness take for a SaaS company?